-The first kilometre winds down to the banks of the snowy river.
+The first kilometre winds down to the banks of the Snowy River.
 Crossing it is a fun exercise in balance, especially with about 15kg on your back hopping from rock to rock.
 Did I mention one of my pals and I have both had knee surgery recently?
-But we made it, not a wet boot in site.
+But we made it, not a wet boot in sight.

-We slog uphill (mostly) for the next 4 hours.
-Dark clouds threaten overhead and snow drifts litter the mountainside.
-Most of the track is under snow drift so it is slow going.
+We slog uphill (mostly) for the next four hours.
+Dark clouds threaten overhead and snowdrifts litter the mountainside.
+Most of the track is under snowdrift so it’s slow going.

 We pass the Blue Lake, Carruthers Peak, Mount Lee, Northcote Pass, Mount Northcote, Lake Albina, Muellers Pass and begin descending to Wilkinsons Creek.